Constrained Adaptive Rejection Sampling

-\paragraph{Metrics.} The key downstream metric is \textit{branch coverage} of the fuzzer when provided with the seeds---the proportion of unique executed code branches over total branches, measured via LLVM instrumentation~\citep{llvm-cov-docs}.
-Following prior work we use AFL++~\citep{aflplusplus} as our fuzzer and run each fuzzing campaign for one hour.
-We generate 100 samples per method subject to a 2,000-sample cap.
+\paragraph{Metrics.} We evaluate \textit{sample efficiency} as the number of generations required to produce 100 valid samples.
+We also report \textit{line coverage}, the number of unique source code lines executed, measured via LLVM instrumentation~\citep{llvm-cov-docs}.
+We use AFL++~\citep{aflplusplus} as our fuzzer and run each fuzzing campaign for one hour, across five independent trials.
+For each technique, we impose a 2,000-sample cap on generation attempts.

 \paragraph{Findings.}